-M HAMEG 203-4 oscilloscope has a simple, but very good working curve tracer build in.
+My HAMEG 203-4 oscilloscope has a simple, but very good working curve tracer build in.
 I found interest ins looking at curves of passive components.
 It is like these things we think we know it already, but do we really?
 So I opened my old parts boxes, and tested used coils, old transistors, lamps and diodes, just anything.
 And the things I have learned at school, the books we used at that time, it sort of pops up in my memory again.
 So I got the taste of this, and I wanted to have a curve tracer which can do also step functions (So step the control inputs of devices).

 Also I wanted to study a just for my interest, what information can be extracted from components of any kind.
 Like see the effect of the heater voltage with tubes, and compare two curves charts of a double triode instantaneously.
 Now of course this can be done with digital curve tracers as well, but that is only half what I intended.
 A digital curve tracer is very boring to use, because it is not real time, and you have to wait all for the curves to be finished point by point.
 But moreover a digital curve tracer can not display negative resistance.
 So you can not take the characteristic of a voltage stabilizer tube for instance.

 The best digital curve tracer I have, is the Sofia by Audiomatica Italy.
 The hardware is software protected against overload, and it switches off reliable with tubes.
 It should be able to test Field Effect Transistors as well, but I am not going to try it.
 Resistance of FETs is much lower, and I don't know if that was anticipated in the design.

 The AT1000 curve tracer has very robust hardware, more forgiving with mistakes, but the software is has many shortcomings, as it cannot work lower than 75 Volts.
 Resolution below 1mA is in steps of 0,1mA.
 It is too slow, and curves have no smoothening function.
 So curves sometimes look like made with a Commodore 64.